dsaidgovsg/airflow-pipeline/README.md

 However, note that there is no guarantee that this is always true, and any GNU tool can break due to discrepancy between Alpine and other distributions such as Debian.

+Also, currently the default entrypoint without command logic assumes that a Postgres server will always be used (the default `sqlite` can work as an alternative).
+As such, when using in this mode, an external Postgres server has to be made available for Airflow services to access.